 CLP was introduced to put into place a new EU-wide scheme for classification and labelling.
 For many years the EU had a robust system based on the Directives dealing with substances and mixtures.
 In other parts of the World there were other schemes – or nothing at all.
 After many years of international negotiations a “globally harmonised” scheme (GHS) was developed and published by the UN.
 The EU was the first major jurisdiction to amend its old scheme in favour of one based on the GHS.
 In doing so, however, it retained some important elements of the old system to avoid any loss of protection in the EU.
 OSHA in US.
 WHMIS in Canada.

-We do it because we follow the CLP law in Europe for modern ” chemicals “.
-Any chemical needs the right warning signs including what the bottle contain for safety reasons.
-On bottle and on package.!
+We do it because we follow the CLP/GHS law for modern ” chemicals “.
+Any chemical needs the right warning sign(s).

 Look around in your home, try find paint, glue, and other things.
 Everything comes with GHS signs like fire, health, etc. in Europe, USA and Canada – WE do It to.
 We have to